 Tours: Sat. + Sun.
 10 a.m., 2 p.m.
 (January – March, November, December); Sat. + Sun.
 10 a.m., 2 p.m., 4 p.m.
 (April – October).
 Closed on Easter and Christmas holidays.

 In Czech: Břevnovský Klášter, Benediktinské Opatství sv.
 Vojtěcha a sv.
 Markéty

 The Klášterní šenk pub

-This monastery public house has a historical atmosphere, although many of its’ buildings, like the grand Chapel of Saint Margaret, just date back to the Baroque period.
-Klášter dark and light beers haven’t ever tasted so perfect, perhaps because of the ambience: there are lots of open spaces, plenty of personality and a warm winter’s hearth.
+This monastery public house has a historical atmosphere, although many of its’ buildings, like the grand Chapel of Saint Margaret, date back to the Baroque period.
+Klášter dark and light beers haven’t ever tasted so perfect, perhaps because of the ambience: there are many open spaces, plenty of personalities and a warm winter’s hearth.
 Address: The Břevnov monastery in Markétská One